fresh2dev/ShinyStudio/README.md

 ![](https://i.imgur.com/PRDW25E.png)

-There are two distributions of ShinyStudio, the *image* and the *stack*.
+There are two distributions of ShinyStudio, the *image* and the *stack*, explained below.

 ### ShinyStudio Image